 Closed System Transfer Devices

-Advanced print exclusive article in ONS Clinical Journal of Oncology Nursing demonstrating the presence of HD residue in both a patient bathroom and a staff bathroom.
+March 2021 Article in Clinical Journal of Oncology Nursing demonstrating the presence of HD residue in both a patient bathroom and a staff bathroom.

-See: Eisenberg, S., Ito, K., & Rodriguez, A. (2021).
-Hazardous Drug Contamination.
+Eisenberg, S., Ito, K., & Rodriguez, A. Hazardous Drug Contamination.
 Presence of bathroom contamination in an ambulatory cancer center.
 Clinical Journal of Oncology Nursing, 25(2)

 How Did We Get Here?